-In this work, we utilize traffic files from botnets, which employ HTTP protocol as their communication protocol or HTTPbased P2P topologies which looks like normal HTTP traffic.
-There are several botnet traffic captures available at NETRESEC [13] and Snort [14] websites that we employed in this research.
-These traffic captures that represent the real-world botnets are related to Citadel, Cutwail (Pushdo), Kelihos and Zeus botnets.
-Snort web site provides three sample traffic log files of the Zeus botnet [14].
-They also provide a report describing these samples.
+In this paper, we utilize traffic files from botnets that employ HTTP protocol as their communication protocol or HTTPbased P2P topologies that look like normal HTTP traffic.
+There are several botnet traffic captures available at NETRESEC [14] and Snort [15] web sites that we employed in this paper.
+These traffic captures, which represent the real-world botnets, are related to Citadel, Cutwail (Pushdo), Kelihos, and Zeus botnets.
+The Snort web site provides three sample traffic log files of the Zeus botnet [15].
+It also provides a report describing these samples.
 Unfortunately, two of these samples are very small (only 110 and 1105 number of packets) and therefore could not be used in our experiments.
-Hence, "Sample_1" is the only Zeus traffic file that we utilized from Snort archive in this research.
-On the other hand, NETRESEC provides Citadel, Cutwail, Kelihos and Zeus botnet traffic log files (one for each) but does not provide any information regarding these files.
-So, we investigated the employed protocols, domain names and the communication patterns in these files and matched them with the published characteristics of these botnets and verified that the data is correct.
-Therefore, we use all of these botnet traffic files in this research.
+Hence, "Sample\1" is the only Zeus traffic file that we utilized from Snort archive in this paper.
+On the other hand, NETRESEC provides Citadel, Cutwail, Kelihos, and Zeus botnet traffic log files (one for each) but does not provide any information with regard to these files.
+Hence, we investigated the employed protocols, domain names, and the communication patterns in these files and matched them with the published characteristics of these botnets and verified that the data are correct.
+Therefore, we use all of these botnet traffic files in this paper.

 However, since there were not many traffic captures publicly available (aforementioned ones are the only ones we are aware of), we had to generate additional representative traffic (as most of the works in the literature did) to be able to generalize our analysis.
-In this case though, rather than running botnet binaries in sandbox environments to generate representative botnet traffic, we employed publicly available (from legitimate resources) lists of C&C domain names to generate the representative botnet traffic.
-Moreover, to generate the representative normal traffic, we employed the Alexa domain name list.
+Although, in this case, rather than running botnet binaries in sandbox environments to generate representative botnet traffic, we employed publicly available (from legitimate resources) lists of C&C domain names to generate the representative botnet traffic.
+Moreover, to generate the representative botnet traffic.
+Moreover, to generate the representative botnet traffic, we employed the Alexa domain name list.
 This ensures that attack and normal traffic were generated using the most recent and publicly available domain name lists and avoids the possibility of representing old botnet behavior when old binaries are used.
-The generated data employed in this work, is analyzed and confirmed to be similar to the real-world botnet data provided by snort and NETRESEC [6][15].
+The generated data employed in this paper are analyzed and confirmed to be similar to the real-world botnet data provided by Snort and NETRESEC [6], [16].

-In this case, the data is generated by a program we developed to establish HTTP connections with the domain names (both C&C servers and legitimate web servers) from the aforementioned lists to generate the traffic.
+In this case, the data are generated by a program we developed to establish HTTP connections with the domain names (both C&C servers and legitimate web servers) from the aforementioned lists to generate the traffic.
 First, the program sends DNS queries for the domain names in the lists.
 Then, if it receives a proper DNS response indicating that the domain name is registered and is associated with a valid IP address, it attempts to establish an HTTP connection with that IP address.
-More information on the botnets and the domain name lists that we employed are given bellow:
+More information on the botnets and the domain name lists that we employed is given in the following.

-1) Alexa: Alexa Internet Inc. [16] ranks the websites based on their page views and unique site users.
-Then this ranking is published as the list of the most popular websites.
+1) Alexa: Alexa Internet, Inc. [17] ranks the web sites based on their page views and unique site users.
+Then, this ranking is published as the list of the most popular web sites.